liikii/testjhttp/README.md

-## simple java example using java 8
+## simple java example using java 8 and maven

 ---